-9.2 Transmission Outlook for 2030 121 10 Mindanao Transmission Outlook 10.1 Transmission Outlook for 2025 10.2 Transmission Outlook for 2030 10.3 Transmission Outlook for 2035 10.4 Transmission Outlook for 2040 126 136 139 11 Island Interconnection 11.1 Island / Off-grid Interconnection 11.2 Transmission Backbone and Major Island Interconnection Projects 11.3 Small Island/Off-Grid Interconnection 143 144 154 12 159 167 13 System Operations 13.1 Developmental Objectives 13.2 Situational Analysis 13.3 Summary of CAPEX Costs 13.4 Strategies 13.5 Telecommunications 13.6 SCADA Programs 13.7 Network Protection and Power Quality 176 177 180 181 184 188 A Appendix 1 - NGCP Plans for Procurement of Ancillary Services Appendix 2 - Generation and Load Distribution Per Area Appendix 3 - Prospective Power Plants Appendix 4 - Private Sector Initiated Power Projects Appendix 5 - Summary of Asset Lives Appendix 6 - Power Restoration Project Appendix 7 - Network Synchronization Program Installation Status Appendix 8 - Abbreviations and Acronyms Appendix 9 - Contact Details 195 198 201 203 214 215 218 219
+8.3 Transmission Outlook for 2035 9 Visayas Transmission Outlook 9.1 Transmission Projects for 2025 9.2 Transmission Outlook for 2030 9.3 Transmission Outlook for 2035 9.4 Transmission Outlook for 2040 10 Mindanao Transmission Outlook.
+10.1 Transmission Outlook for 2025.
+10.2 Transmission Outlook for 2030.
+10.3 Transmission Outlook for 2035.
+10.4 Transmission Outlook for 2040.
+11 Island Interconnection 11.1 Island / Off-grid Interconnection 11.2 Transmission Backbone and Major Island Interconnection Projection 11.3 Small Island/Off-Grid Interconnection 146 ects147 12 Operations and Maintenance Program 12.1 CAPEX Program 12.2 Metering Facilities 163 13 System Operations 13.1 Developmental Objectives 13.2 Situational Analysis 13.3 Summary of CAPEX Costs 13.4 Strategies 13.5 Telecommunications 13.6 SCADA Programs 13.7 Network Protection and Power Quality A Appendix 1 - Ancillary Service Agreement Procurement Plan 200 206 209 211 222 218 224

-◀ NGCP as a Regulated Entity
+NGCP as a Regulated Entity

-With the enactment of the Philippines Electric Power Industry Reform Act of 2001 (EPIRA) into law in June 2001, the Philippine Electricity Industry was subdivided into four sectors: generation, transmission, distribution, and supply.
-Each sector is monopoly characteristics; hence these are regulated.
+With the enactment of the Philippine Electric Power Industry Reform Act of 2001 (EPIRA) into law in June 2001, the Philippine Electricity Industry was subdivided into four sectors: generation, transmission, distribution, and supply.
+Each sector is distinguished as different business activity.
+The transmission and distribution sectors exhibit natural monopoly characteristic; hence these are regulated.
 Generation and supply or the aggregators for the sale of electricity, on the other hand, operate under a competitive environment.